Examples

 What's Next

-- AI Chat — a chatbot that answers questions like "What's our pipeline value?" or "Which deals close this week?"
+• AI Chat — the baked-in assistant is already wired to your new tables via tablePermissions.
+Try it with "What's our pipeline value?" or "Which deals close this week?"